- Latin America

 Tarangire is host to various safari choices, including walking safaris, night safaris and even fly camping trips, where you stay out in the open overnight and fall asleep under the stars to the sounds of the wildlife around you.

-A visit to Tarangire offers something special, with fewer tourists, plains filled with ancient baobab and twisted acacia trees, savannah plains, lively swamplands and the largest population of elephants in the country.
+A visit to Tarangire offers something special, with fewer tourists, plains filled with ancient baobab and twisted acacia trees, savannah plains, lively swamplands and a variety of activities on to enjoy.

 Wildlife is present in Tarangire National Park all year round, however the game viewing is at its best between July and October (the dry season).
 For the rest of the year, much of the game migrates away and out of the park, so the concentration of wildlife is much lower.

 December to March is when the pesky tsatse flies are at their worst, so Tarangire is best avoided, but the Serengeti is a good option at this time as it’s wildebeest calving season.